Alex-Nygaard/Martian-communication/README.md

 The logical equations were found using the K-map tables.
 The first 3 tables are shown in figure X, with the associated equations.
 The only difference, and the way I converted from an equation to code, is the replacement of the **"+"** with a **||** and a **"\*"** with a **&&**.

-The finished product is shown in figure X:
+The finished product is shown in figure 6:
 ![sevenSegmentFInished](sevenSegmentFInished.gif)

-*Figure 5: Gif showcasing the final result of the display.
+*Figure 6: Gif showcasing the final result of the display.
 Here all the numbers 0-7 are showcased, more or less in order.*

 #### Working with strings
 While working on this project, I discovered that strings are in general not a part of the C programming language.
 Text in C is rather represented by character (char) arrays.
 However, the arduino extention of the C programming language has included code that makes working with text much easier.
 In the arduino language, strings are easily created and flexible to work with.
 An example of a coding challenge I met while working with strings was iterating through a string to get individual characters.
 A sample code of how this is done is as follows: